 There are several ways to prevent rust formation on your truck:

 - Wash your car as soon as possible after driving on road salt or getting in contact with ocean air, especially if your truck frame has cracks or scratches.
-Rinse it thoroughly and let it dry.

-- Repair paint nicks, scratches, or cracks immediately.
+- Repair cracks and other damage immediately.

 - Check for rust under your truck and other areas.